 Speaking of “malevolently heroic” types . . .
 Wikileaks mastermind Julian Assange is a Cancer Sun, Scorpio Moon whose real life biography bears an uncanny resemblance to the fictional biography of the Snake Plissken character.
 (Chart) Plissken’s mission in Escape entails the procurement of “leaked” state secrets not unlike what Assange’s job with Wikileaks entails.
 Assange’s icy disdain for the establishment is a close cousin of Plissken’s snarlingly contempt for it.
 Plissken is wanted for “moral crimes against the United States” while Assange may become one of the most wanted men in U.S. history should the Department of Justice get its way.
 Swap Plissken’s eye patch and gun-slinging prowess for Assange’s laptop and computer hacking skills and the two are near mirror images of each other.

 Using its establishment date as its date of birth, the United States Secret Service is also a Cancer Sun, Scorpio Moon.
 (Chart) Cancer is the homebody of the zodiac known for their attachment to home, family, klan, and country while Scorpio Moons are emotionally nourished by situations where the line between life and death is a thin one.
 The Secret Service is essentially an agency of highly protective homebodies (Cancer) tasked with going on secret operations (Scorpio).
-Like the Snake Plissken character, two of their primary missions include protecting the president and ferrying around the U.S. nuclear launch codes.
+Like the Snake Plissken character we meet in the Escape films, two of their primary missions include protecting the president and securing the U.S. nuclear launch codes.

 Unknown to most of the public, the Service is tasked with far more than just their protective duties.
 Originally organized under the Department of the Treasury, the bulk of the work the Service does involves the suppression of counterfeiting, money laundering, identity theft, and other financial crimes.
 (Source) Recall that the Harveys write of the Cancer Sun, Scorpio Moon individual, “You truly come alive when you have been given a search warrant to look inside a troubled mind (or bank account).”
 (Source) That’s about as good a one-sentence summary of the Service’s law enforcement duties as is reasonably possible.
 It’s also a good summary of Assange’s duties at Wikileaks as he didn’t “truly came alive” until he begun taking on the “troubled minds” running some of the world’s most powerful banks.
 Even the Snake Plissken character got his start in psychological underworld that is the banking industry as the opening scene in original, uncut version of Escape has him robbing the Atlanta branch of the Federal Reserve, an institution that is almost certainly run by some very “troubled minds”.